-So to those who are just starting out in theatre, whether it be professionally or in high school and college, congrats on the beginning of an amazing journey.
-Don't story about filling up your resumes with as many shows as possible, the fact that you even have a resume is admirable to begin with.
-It takes bravery to enter the theatre industry and you have more bravery than most.
+So to those who are just starting in theatre, whether it be professionally or in high school and college, congrats on the beginning of a fantastic journey.
+Don't story about filling up your resumes with as many shows as possible, the fact that you even have a resume is admirable, to begin with.
+It takes bravery to enter the theatre industry, and you have more courage than most.

 Just because someone doesn't have thirty credits to their name, it doesn't mean they won't someday.
 Instead of mocking the size of their resume, take the time to help hem build on it.